2000gmod/MetroVM/README.md

 `set 0A00 43 print 0A00` <br> will not be accepted.

-Any character NOT part of the instruction will be ignored.<br>
+Any character NOT part of the instruction will return an error.<br>
 The assembler does NOT accept comments, these exceptions are handled by a preprocessor (not yet included).

 The instruction set is detailed in the CPU INSTRUCTIONS section.